bentoml/sentence-embedding-bento/README.md

 # User Guide

-This repository is meant to be hackable and educational for building your own text embedding service with BentoML and any embedding model of your choice.
-Get started by cloning this repository:
+This repository is meant to be hackable and educational for building your own text embedding service with BentoML.
+Get started by forking and cloning this repository:

 ```bash
 git clone https://github.com/bentoml/sentence-embedding-bento.git
 cd sentence-embedding-bento
 ```

-## Install Dependencies
+### Install Dependencies

 You will need Python 3.8 or above to run this example.

 Download dependencies via `pip`:

 ```bash
 pip install -U -r ./requirements.txt
 ```

-## Import Model
+### Download Model

 ```bash
 python import_model.py